General FAQs

 A: Please connect your blackberry to your computer at first; make sure there is a SD card with enough space.
 Then you will get an icon of the blackberry on your computer and you can use it as a local disk.
 Open it, find the video folder please, if there is not one, please create a new folder.
 At last, please drop your files into the video folder.
 Then you can play the files in your Blackberry freely.

-Q13: I can’t delete any files I convert with Any (Video) DVD Converter.
+Q13: I can’t delete any files I convert with Any Video Converter.
 Why?

-A: If you receive the following error messages while trying to delete converted files, please uninstalled Any DVD Converter and reinstalled it, the you will able to delete converted files.
+A: If you receive the following error messages while trying to delete converted files, please uninstalled Any Video Converter and reinstalled it, the you will able to delete converted files.

 “ERROR: Error Deleting File or Folder